ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ---
 # Task 2

-TODO: complete rewrite and simplification

-TODO: intro paragraph might be wrong
-TODO: hints about remembering to disconnet and like that simple notebook cannot be connected if another notebook is already

 In task 2, there is 2 tasks which require closer analysing of power traces with small Python scripts.

-Notice that you can easily continue working on task B at home after lab session without device if you manage to capture and save power traces for yourself.
+You will learn how to pass simple password check by power analysis and how to solve RSA private key bits by measuring execution time.

 ## A) Password bypass with power analysis
 In this task you will break in to secure device by analysis of the power traces of device when it processes your login attempts.